lewagon/dotfiles/03-AR-Database/01-DB-Design-and-SQL/02-Interacting-with-db/README.md

 - [SQLStudio (Free)](http://sqlitestudio.pl/)
 - [SQLite Browser (Free)](http://sqlitebrowser.org/)

 ❓Should I use the command-line `sqlite3` or one of the visual tool above?
 Well, both are useful!
 It's good to learn a bit to manipulate the command line for two reasons.
-On the on hand, a [CLI](https://en.wikipedia.org/wiki/Command-line_interface) allows you to focus on the SQL queries.
+On the one hand, a [CLI](https://en.wikipedia.org/wiki/Command-line_interface) allows you to focus on the SQL queries.
 On the other hand, a [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface) tool will prove helpful to explore a database schema structure (tables? columns? etc.).
 Try both!

 ## Specs